Government of the Ming dynasty: Other central authorities

 In addition to the ministries, there were also several lower-ranking offices that served under them or operated independently.
 These included the Hanlin Academy, which focused on literary and historical matters and played a role in creating government decrees.
 Other important offices included the Directorate of Astronomy, the Imperial Academy of Medicine, and the Directorate of Imperial Parks.
-The Imperial University (Guozijian) was responsible for the education system and was led by a chancellor (jijiu; literally 'libationer') who held the official rank 4b.
+The Imperial University (Guozijian), led by a chancellor (jijiu; literally 'libationer') with official rank 4b, was responsible for the education system.

 The highest judicial authority was the Court of Judicature and Revision (Dali si).
 Its role was to review and confirm decisions made by the Ministry of Justice, the Chief Military Commissions, and the Censorate.
-The death penalty required the emperor's approval, while all other decisions made by the Court of Judicature and Revision were considered final.
+All of the court's decisions were considered final, except for death sentences, which required the emperor's approval.
 The Court of Judicature and Revision, along with the Ministry of Justice and the Censorate, were collectively known as the "Three Judicial Offices" (Sanfa si).

-The heads of these three institutions, along with the Six Ministers, formed a group of the highest-ranking civilian dignitaries known as the "Nine Ministers".

-The Capitals
+Capitals

-Yingtian (In response to Heaven; present-day Nanjing) was the original capital of the empire and the seat of the emperor and government.
-In 1368, during the Hongwu Emperor's several-month stay in Kaifeng, it was referred to as Beijing (Northern Capital) and Yingtian as Nanjing (Southern Capital).
-In February 1403, the Yongle Emperor chose Beiping (present-day Beijing) as the secondary capital and renamed it Shuntian (Obedient to Heaven).
-After the construction of Beijing was completed in 1421, the government moved there and Nanjing became a secondary capital.
+Yingtian (In response to Heaven; present-day Nanjing) was the original capital of the empire and the residence of the emperor.
+In 1368, during the Hongwu Emperor's several-month stay in Kaifeng in Central China, the Ming government designated Yingtian as Nanjing (Southern Capital) and Kaifeng as Beijing (Northern Capital).
+In February 1403, the Yongle Emperor designated Beiping (present-day Beijing) as the secondary capital, renamed it Shuntian (Obedient to Heaven), and oversaw its transformation into a new imperial capital; upon the completion of its construction in 1421, the government moved there while Nanjing became the secondary capital.
 Both cities had a complete structure of ministries and government offices, with a few exceptions.
-After 1421, the number of officials in the Nanjing ministries decreased significantly (Note: In the late Ming period, there were over a thousand officials (guan) and more than 1200 lower-level employees (li) serving in the central offices in Beijing; in Nanjing, there were almost 400 officials and nearly 600 lower-level employees.) and they only administered the southern metropolitan region.
-The Ministries of War, Justice, Personnel, and Revenue had wider competencies in some areas and could apply to all of southern China.
+After 1421, the number of officials in the Nanjing ministries decreased significantly (Note: In the late Ming period, there were over a thousand officials (guan) and more than 1200 lower-level employees (li) serving in the central offices in Beijing; in Nanjing, there were almost 400 officials and nearly 600 lower-level employees.) and their responsibilities were largely limited to the southern metropolitan region.
+The Nanjing Ministries of War, Justice, Personnel, and Revenue, however, retained broader authority in certain matters and exercised jurisdiction throughout southern China.
 (Note: The Nanjing Ministry of War was responsible for timely suppression of rebellions and pirates in southern China; the Nanjing Ministry of Justice confirmed sentences from the southern provinces; during the 15th century, the jurisdiction of the Nanjing Ministry of Personnel expanded to include monitoring the evaluations of officials from most of southern China; the Nanjing Ministry of Revenue also participated in collecting land taxes from Zhejiang, Jiangxi, and Hubei, issued licenses for salt trade throughout the empire, and managed the Yellow Registers.)